My Shop

 Brand

-There are probably a bazillion needle manufacturers out there ... and I never exaggerate.
+There are a bazillion needle manufacturers out there ... and I never exaggerate.
 But my favorite needles are from Jeana Kimball

 If you know anything about marketing, you would label me as a "brand loyal" sort of person.
-Jeana's got needles for all my sewing needs, the quality is really nice, I never have trouble with them, I can find them locally ... and plus I totally love the cute little cases they come in.
+Jeana's got needles for all my sewing needs, the quality is really nice, I never have trouble with them, I can find them locally ... and I love the cute little cases they come in.

 Purpose